 Unlike the two aforementioned World Heritage Sites, Viñales is not an example of Cuba’s early luxury and wealth.
 You won’t find French mansions or chandeliers.
 Instead, most of the locals in this agricultural settlement live in half-finished housing.
 It is the kind of town where everyone knows everyone and no one puts on pretense.

-The real draw to this lush region are the limestone mogotes (steep hills) jutting out of the verdant countryside.
-In fact, Trinidad’s natural beauty is so astounding, it was famously considered as the primary filming location for Jurassic Park.
+The real draw to this lush region is the limestone mogotes (steep hills) jutting out of the verdant countryside.
+In fact, Trinidad’s natural beauty is so astounding it was famously considered the primary filming location for Jurassic Park.

-This is a tropical Eden ever gay traveller needs to witness.
+This is a tropical Eden every gay traveller needs to witness.